 A hemolytic transfusion reaction can occur either during or following a blood transfusion.
-(See "Immunologic transfusion reactions", section on 'Acute hemolytic reactions' and "Immunologic transfusion reactions", section on 'Delayed hemolytic reactions'.)
+(See "Immunologic blood transfusion reactions", section on 'Acute hemolytic reactions' and "Immunologic blood transfusion reactions", section on 'Delayed hemolytic reactions'.)

 Acute hemolytic transfusion reaction — When a hemolytic transfusion reaction (HTR) occurs during or immediately after transfusion, it is labeled an acute HTR, is a medical emergency requiring immediate intervention, and is almost always a result of complement-mediated intravascular hemolysis caused by preformed antibodies in the recipient's plasma to the donor's red blood cells (RBCs).
 This medical emergency results from the rapid destruction of donor RBCs by preformed recipient antibodies, usually anti-A or anti-B but occasionally anti-Rh or anti-Jka, capable of fixing complement.
 Rapid intravascular hemolysis may lead to disseminated intravascular coagulation (DIC), shock, and acute renal failure due to acute tubular necrosis.

 The classic presenting triad of fever, flank pain, and red or brown urine (ie, hemoglobinuria) is rarely seen; fever and chills may be the only manifestation, except in patients under anesthesia, or in coma, for whom DIC may be the presenting mode.

 - Beauregard P, Blajchman MA.
 Hemolytic and pseudo-hemolytic transfusion reactions: an overview of the hemolytic transfusion reactions and the clinical conditions that mimic them.
 Transfus Med Rev 1994; 8:184.